Folkius/CE_documentation/docs/general/mechanics.md

 ## Tiers
 -----
 In addition to category, games are also assigned a tier when added to the site.
-Tiers are simply brackets of difficulty/point values.
+This is determined by the total point value of the game.
+Therefore, tiers are simply brackets of difficulty/point values.

 ### Tier 1
 ![Tier 1](/tiers/tier1.png){width=32px height=32px} 5-15 points -- These games would be considered challenging to most players new to the genre.
 Genre experts would find them to be a light challenge in most cases.
 Games in this range typically take less than 10 hours.